MCPAWS Veterinary Hospital

 - Expansion of existing programs.
 Adoption services alone will not address the pet overpopulation problem.
 The MCPAWS Veterinary Hospital will increase our capacity to offer vital owner support services, like low-cost spay/neuter surgeries, in a comprehensive manner, assuring the need is met and the number of unwanted litters in our community is greatly reduced.

 - Offer quality veterinary services for our community.
-The veterinarians that own/operate LVVC and DVH would like to retire.
-Should either of these veterinarians choose to liquidate their business, our immediate area would be left without veterinary services.
+The veterinarians that owned/operated LVVC and DVH wanted to retire.
+Should either of these veterinarians have decided to liquidate their business, our immediate area would be left without veterinary services.
 This opportunity allows MCPAWS to assure that local pet owners never find themselves without access to quality vet care for their beloved pets.